-Sigh.
 This is really what teaching is all about for most of us educators.
 The moments we know we made a difference.
-That our work, dedication, and passion for educating and loving our students, does indeed change the world.
+That our work, dedication, and passion for educating and loving our students does, indeed, change the world.

 The ripple effects of educators cannot and should not be understated and overlooked.
 An author and educator I admire, Jeffrey Benson, penned an article almost 10 years ago that examined the critical role of educators in terms of 100 repetitions.

 I am incredibly thankful for educators.
-I initially chose teaching as a career, because candidly, when life was difficult at home, and navigating adolescence and awkward relationships were so darn hard, there were always teachers who supported me.
+I initially chose to teach as a career because, candidly, when life was difficult at home and navigating adolescence and awkward relationships were so darn hard, there were always teachers who supported me.